2025–26 AIFF Super Cup final

-The 2025–26 Super Cup final will be the final match of the 2025–26 AIFF Super Cup, the sixth edition of the Indian Super Cup.
-It will beplayed at Fatorda Stadium in Margao on 7 December 2025 between the winners of the semi-finals.
+The 2025–26 Super Cup final was the final match of the 2025–26 AIFF Super Cup, the sixth edition of the Indian Super Cup.
+It was played at Fatorda Stadium in Margao on 7 December 2025 between East Bengal and Goa.

+FC Goa defeated East Bengal on penalty-shootouts after the match ended in a 0–0 draw after extra time, FC Goa to win their third national cup title.
+As the winners, Goa have qualified for the 2026–27 AFC Champions League Two preliminary stage.

 Road to the final

 Note: In all results below, the score of the finalist is given first.